 The blog is more important, so here I am.
 Don’t run yourself ragged trying to do everything.
 You will exhaust yourself and that’s when your self-discipline is most likely to disappear.

 One book I found helpful that looks at both your self-discipline and habits is Better Than Before by Gretchen Rubin.
-Gretchen’s plan is to have you creating better habits that in turn helps your self-discipline.
+Gretchen’s plan is to have you create better habits that in turn help your self-discipline.
 When the two work together they can be extremely powerful.

 Improve on your personal best

 Don’t compare yourself to other people because it can be demotivating.
 Work to improve on your personal best and watch your self-discipline increase.